Principal Investigator

 Dr. Gray is currently leading the Community-derived Multilevel-Multicomponent Nutrition Intervention: FRESH-EATS (R21MD019963) funded by NIH.

 She serves as a faculty fellow at the USF COPH Chiles Center.
-In addition, she is a member of the Faculty Leadership for the Nutrition Research & Health Scholarly Concentration (nSC) of the Research, Innovation & Scholarly Endeavors (RISE) program at the USF Morsani College of Medicine.
+In addition, she is the Faculty Lead for the Nutrition Research & Health Scholarly Concentration (nSC) of the Research, Innovation & Scholarly Endeavors (RISE) program at the USF Morsani College of Medicine.
 Through her involvement in the nSC program, Dr. Gray provides guidance and mentorship to medical students interested in nutrition, helping to cultivate their knowledge and skills in this important area of healthcare.
 She is also actively involved in local, national, and international nutrition professional societies.
 Dr. Gray served on the Leadership Committee of the USF Urban Food Sovereignty Group.
 She has received multiple recognitions for her work, including the Professional Achievement Award in Community Nutrition from the Society for Nutrition Education and Behavior (SNEB) in 2019 and a Best Article Award from the Journal of Nutrition Education and Behavior.
+She currently serves as Vice President of SNEB (2025-2026).

 PhD in Behavioral Nutrition, Columbia University, 2009